top of page

 Past key events and highlights

-Rountable on Open Source AI
+Roundtable on Open Source AI

 This roundtable aimed to foster open, safe, socially beneficial and trusted AI for growth and innovation.
 It brought together key stakeholders to build a shared understanding of open source AI, analyzing its challenges and opportunities.
-A central focus of the discussions were what policy frameworks are needed to foster open sourceAI, while balancing safeguards and regulations with innovation.
+A central focus of the discussions was what policy frameworks are needed to foster open source AI, while balancing safeguards and regulations with innovation.
 Together, participants examined how these tensions play out in practice and worked towards concrete recommendations, including a roadmap for joint actions and a shared research agenda.

 1749732359251_edited.png

-Bioethics in the Age of Artificial Intelligence: Navigating Opportunities, Challenges and Responsibilities
+Bioethics in the Age of Artificial Intelligence: Navigating Opportunities, Challenges, and Responsibilities

 In December, 2024, Prof. Effy Vayena gave the annual George W. Gay Lecture in Medical Ethics at the Harvard Medical School Center for Bioethics.
 Click here to watch the recording.
 More information is provided here.